davidbonachera/csv/docs/9.0/connections/exceptions.md

 ### While setting properties

-Setter methods will throw an `InvalidArgumentException` if the submitted value is invalid except for the `createFromPath` which can also triggers a `RuntimeException` if the filename cannot be opened  like [SplFileObject](http://php.net/manual/en/splfileobject.construct.php).
+Setter methods will throw an `LengthException` if the submitted value is invalid except for the `createFromPath` which can also triggers a `RuntimeException` if the filename cannot be opened  like [SplFileObject](http://php.net/manual/en/splfileobject.construct.php).

 ~~~php
 <?php